What's New

 You can still set DATABASE_URL directly to override the computed value.

-Progress bar for fastman new
+Progress bar for fastman create

 Project creation now shows a single real-time progress bar instead of printing individual file/directory creation messages: